 - Relationships and personal growth

 The above niches can expand out into multiple sub-niches as well.
 Don’t just think about the big overarching topics like health.
-Consider sub-topics like weight loss for moms who just had a baby or fitness for men over 40.
+Consider sub-topics like fitness for people over 40.
+Specialized niches are more useful and relevant to a subset of consumers and have less competition than websites covering broad topics, which can lead to a more loyal readership.

-- The income is generally passive (meaning it’s not entirely ad-based)
+- Whether the income is generally passive (meaning it’s not entirely ad-based)

-When looking for sites to buy, expect to pay a multiple of the monthly (or yearly) income.
-On average, you can expect to pay a 12-18x multiple of the monthly income, although this figure does vary.
+Expect to pay a multiple of the monthly (or yearly) income the site brings in now.
+The current owner is giving up future earnings, so the price has to be worth it.
+On average, you can expect to pay a 12-18x multiple of the monthly income, although the figure varies.

 Here are some of the most common places to find websites you can buy: